 There’s a R2-million bonus awaiting the horse who succeeds in winning all three legs, but it takes an exceptional horse to accomplish that feat – one who combines a rare blend of speed, stamina, courage and determination.
 In short a true champion!

-Three horses have won the Triple Crown.
-The mighty Horse Chestnut, who many rank the best horse in South African racing history, won the inaugural event in 1999, Louis The King won the bonus in 2014 and Abashiri repeated the feat in 2016.
+Four horses have won the Triple Crown.
+The mighty Horse Chestnut, who many rank the best horse in South African racing history, won the inaugural event in 1999, Louis The King won the bonus in 2014, Abashiri repeated the feat in 2016 while Malmoos took the honours in 2021.

 Leg 1: R 750 000 Cape Guineas (G1) - 1600m (Kenilworth)